doloopwhile/PyExecJS/README.md

 # End of life

-This library is no longer maintananced.
+This library is no longer maintananced ([Reason](https://gist.github.com/doloopwhile/8c6ec7dd4703e8a44e559411cb2ea221)).
 Bugs are not be fixed (even if they are trivial or essential).

 We suggest to use other library or to make a fork.